mikroskeem/geosvc/README.md

 - `GEOSVC_LISTEN_ADDR` - takes `host:port` pair.
 Default value is `0.0.0.0:5000`
 - `GEOSVC_DATA_DIR` - takes a path where geosvc can store its data.
 Default value is `./data`
 - `GEOSVC_CACHE_SIZE` - ARC cache size (n >= 1).
 Default value is `1024`

+### Automatic database updates

+Currently database update will be performed on startup and every 2 days.
+There is no way to turn automatic update off at the moment.

 ### API endpoints